Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 The second title is trying to get clicks but comes across as a bit scammy—we’ve probably all seen headlines like that.
 It’s also really vague: what rule?
 It could relate to literally any niche.
 A few readers might click out of curiosity, but most will avoid it.

-The third title is the title of this post 😉 and since you’re reading this post, I’m guessing it worked for you!
-It’s a clear, specific title that lets readers know exactly what they’re going to get – and it includes a couple of words with a good emotional appeal (“powerful” and “great”).
+The third title is this post 😉 and since you’re reading it, I’m guessing it worked for you!
+It’s a clear, specific title that lets readers know exactly what they’re going to get, and it includes a couple of words with good emotional appeal (“powerful” and “great”).

 Need Catchy Blog Title Ideas?